Tuesday, September 24, 2013

 Nothing compares in sheer WTF factor to these Hercules cartoons, which still manage to compel otherwise responsible, upstanding adults to imitate the astonishingly irritating Newton The Centaur ("Helena wants to jump your bones Herc. . .
 Helena wants to jump your bones Herc") out of sheer spite for the annoying little bastard.

-Making the worst, most artistically indefensible Hanna-Barbera or Trans-Lux made-for-TV toons look like Fantasia by comparison would be those series produced using the patented Syncho-Vox technique, which involved superimposing live-action human lips on the squared jawed ultra-macho cartoon characters.
+Making Hanna-Barbera TV toons look incredible would be those series produced using the patented Synchro-Vox technique, which involved superimposing live-action human lips on the macho cartoon characters.

-Here is the Syncho-Vox Valhalla - the advertising film for a prospective series based on the Moon Mullins comic strip!
+Here's the Synchro-Vox Valhalla: an unsold pilot for a prospective series based on the Moon Mullins comic strip!

 The Cartoon Dump extravaganzas at the Steve Allen Theatre in Hollywood presented a veritable Dishonor Roll of made-for-TV monstrosities.